 Family Secrets = Secret Family

-When soap star Jane Tetley (Lesley Ann Warren) learns that she has cancer and not long to live she retires from acting to return to her hometown and her best friend Ida Mae (Meredith Baxter) the closest thing she has to family.
-In fact for Jane, Ida is family because many years earlier Jane had a child but Ida raised her as own and she now is a full grown woman, married with her own family and totally unaware that Jane is her real mother.
-With Jane's health deteriorating Jane and Ida face a choice whether they should tell Kate (Bridget White) the truth or allow a secret to remain a secret.
+When Jane Tetley (Lesley Ann Warren - 10th & Wolf), a soap star, learns that she has cancer and not long to live she retires from acting to return to her hometown and her best friend Ida Mae (Meredith Baxter - Angel in the Family), the closest thing she has to family.
+In fact for Jane, Ida is family because many years earlier Jane had a child but Ida raised her as own and she nowis married with her own family and totally unaware that Jane is her real mother.
+With Jane's health deteriorating Jane and Ida face a choice whether they should tell Kate (Bridget White - McBride: Tune in for Murder) the truth or allow a secret to remain a secret.

-So from a storyline point of view "Bound by a Secret" isn't anything new or out of this world because at its heart it is the story of a dying woman returning home to be with her best friend and family whilst putting a few wrongs to right.
-That set up whilst unique with Jane being a big soap star is still the same story you can see in a lot of melodramas about someone dying.
-There is of course the fact that is Jane's best friend from childhood Ida has raised Jane's daughter for her, in fact the daughter Kate doesn't know that Jane is her real mother.
+From a storyline point of view "Bound by a Secret" isn't anything special because at its heart it is familiar, with the story of a dying woman returning home to be with her best friend and family whilst putting a few wrongs to right before it is too late.
+That set up whilst unique with Jane being a big soap star is still the same story you can see in a lot of melodramas about someone confronted by their own mortality.
+There is of course the fact that Jane's best friend, Ida, has raised Jane's daughter as her own for her, in fact the daughter, Kate, doesn't know that Jane is her real mother.
 So we get the obvious element that Jane would like for Kate to know the truth before she dies whilst Ida has her reasons for the secret to be kept.

 What this all boils down to is that as a melodrama "Bound by a Secret" isn't really that special, nice but with a familiarity about it which makes it for the most predictable.
 But then there is the performance of Lesley Ann Warren which is better than you would expect from a TV movie and it is this performance, the slow deterioration of health which makes you watch "Bound by a Secret" rather than become distracted by other things.